demisto/content-docs/docs/integrations/collectors.md

 At this point, we have a Dataset of raw events.
 We will use the Dataset to [create Data Modeling rules](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Create-Data-Model-Rules).

-The first line in the Data Model Rules editor should be define the model will use the `MyVendor_MyProduct_raw` Dataset:
+The Data Model definition begins with:

 ```
 [MODEL: dataset="MyVendor_MyProduct_raw"]